codeunion/fundamentals-of-web-development/README.md

 ### On Boarding Tasks
 ##### please complete in order

+1. Read and digest [asking for help][asking-for-help]
+  - Make sure you ask for help or support whenever you feel stuck.
 1. Read and digest [working with the development environment][development-environment].
   - Ensure you have ruby 2.0 or higher, a code editor like sublime and git functioning.
 1. Read and digest [git basics][git-basics].